puppetlabs/device_manager/README.md

 ### include_module

+Data type: Boolean

-Data type: Boolean, with a default of true.
+This parameter is optional, with a default of true.

 Specifies automatically including the base class (if one is defined) of the associated device module (specified by the `type` parameter) on the proxy Puppet agent.